Exhibition by Dan Park

 Concerning Mr. M.J. vs Denmark for violation of articles 4 and 6 of CERD.

-In the year 2014, a complaint was filed by the Documentation and Advisory Centre on Racial Discrimination (DACoRD) on behalf of the author against Dan Park and others.
-The complaint was regarding an exhibition of the controversial Swedish artist held on October 23, 2014, at Christiansborg Palace under the auspices of the Danish People’s Party.
+In the year 2014, the Documentation and Advisory Centre on Racial Discrimination (DACoRD) filed a complaint on behalf of the author against Dan Park and others.
+The complaint was regarding an exhibition of the controversial Swedish artist held on October 23, 2014, at Christiansburg Palace under the auspices of the Danish People’s Party.
 In addition, the pictures were also exhibited at the Press Society Company.

 In the works presented at the exhibition, Dan Park, who has already been convicted several times for racism in Sweden, depicts black people, and specially Mr. M.J. in a degrading, indignifying, inferiorizing manner.